 We start with the profile $\x'$.
 Consider a vertex $s' \in S' \setminus S$.
 We create a profile $\z'$ in which all vertices in $S'\setminus s'$ vote for $s'$ (i.e., $z_v=s'$, for each $v\in S'\setminus s'$), vertex $s'$ votes for $w$ (i.e., $z_v=w$), while the rest of the vertices vote as in $\x'$ (i.e., $z_v=x_v$, for each $v\not \in S'$).
 For illustration, see Figures \ref{fig:LB:z} and \ref{fig:LB:zp}.
 By the definition of a strong sample mechanism, we obtain $g(\z')=g(\x')$, since only votes of vertices in $S'$ have changed.
 Notice also that $f(\z')=w$, as this is the only vertex outside $S'$ that receives votes from $S'$.
 We now move to profile $\x$ and apply the same sequence of deviations, involving all the vertices in $S'$.
 These lead to the profile $\z$, which differs from $\z'$ only in the outgoing edge of vertex $w$.

 By Lemma~\ref{LB:strongsample:plusminus}, there is a vertex $v \in S'$ such that $v \notin g(\z)$.
 If $v=s'$, then we end up in a contradiction.
-This is because $f(\z) \neq w$, since $s'$ is the only vertex voting for $w$ in $\z'$ and $s'$ is not in the sample, while $f(\z') = w$, as stated by the other branch and since, when $w$ deviates to $x'_w$, the created profile is $(x'_w,\z_{-w})=\z'$ contradicting impartiality (see Figures \ref{fig:LB:z} and \ref{fig:LB:zp}).
+This is because $f(\z) \neq w$, since $s'$ is the only vertex voting for $w$ in $\z'$ and $s'$ is not in the sample, while $f(\z') = w$, as stated by the other branch and since, when $w$ change its vote to $x'_w$, the created profile is $(x'_w,\z_{-w})=\z'$ contradicting impartiality (see also Figures \ref{fig:LB:z} and \ref{fig:LB:zp}).

 We are now left with the case where $s'\in g(\z)$ and $v\neq s'$.
 Starting from $\z$ and $\z'$, we will create profiles $\y$ and $\y'$ (see Figures \ref{fig:LB:y} and \ref{fig:LB:yp}) as follows: we construct $\y$ by letting $s'$ vote towards $v$ (i.e., $y_{s'}=v$), $v$ vote towards $w$ (i.e., $y_v=w$) and $y_i=z_i$ for all other vertices $i\neq v,s'$.
 By the strong sample property, when $s'$ votes towards $v$ the sample set is preserved, i.e., $v$ cannot get in the sample.
 Also, when $v$ votes, $v$ cannot get in the sample (by a trivial application of Lemma \ref{LB:strongsample:plusminus}); therefore, $v\not \in g(\y)$.
 Hence, $w$ cannot be the winner as its only incoming vote is from $v$, a vertex that does not belong to the sample set $g(\y)$.